 Smoother texture - if your almond flour and cacao powder are lumpy, sift before adding to the wet ingredients to avoid powdered lumps in the batter.

 Store - store in an airtight container on the counter for 2 days or in the fridge for up to a week.
-The muffins can also be stored in the freezer for up to 3 months.
+The muffins can also be stored in the freezer in a freezer-safe bag or container for up to 3 months.
 Wrap them individually to make a great grab-and-go snack.

 No need to peel the zucchini before grating.
-If the carrot is fairly fresh, just give it a good scrub and grate.
+If the carrot is fairly fresh, just give it a good scrub and grate zucchini and carrots.
 Otherwise, peel the carrot first before shredding.

 New recipes to try